Date: 13-Mar-2010

 Colour # R: G: B:

-Go to tool: Preview text
+Go to tool: Preview colour

 Navigate colour